-I started Journey Fitness because I was frustrated with the level or customer service and professionalism I was surrounded with while working at a “big box gym”.
-I felt that clients there were overcharged and under served by trainers who are mostly inexperienced and were forced to sell ancillary products that the clients didn’t need.
+I started Journey Fitness because I was frustrated with the level of professionalism I was surrounded with while working at a “big box gym”.
+I felt that the clients there were overcharged and under served by trainers who were mostly inexperienced and forced to sell ancillary products and services that their clients didn’t need.
 The big box gym is more focused on how to make more money than how they treat people.
 With Journey Fitness, I set out to do the exact opposite and our high client retention rate is proof of it.

 B.S.
 Kinesiology – Kansas State University